From the Chair of Governors:

 With best wishes

-List of governors currently serving Romsey Primary School & Nursery
+List of governors currently serving or left during the current academic year at Romsey Primary School & Nursery

 |Katherine F-Green||10/05/2020||4 years||09/05/2025||LA||CST/Resources/Pay Committee||Chair of Governors, PP/LAC, Governor Training|

 |Peter Jackson||18/07/2018||4 years||17/07/2022||Co-opted||CST/Resources/Pay Committee|

 |Lindsay Nicholas||30/04/2018||4 years||29/04/2022||Co-opted||CST/Resources||Deputy Head|